JaniBashaShaik259/CICD-DATABRICKS-PROJECT/README.md

 # CICD-DATABRICKS-PROJECT
-This project aims to underrstand automated databricks notebook CICD using git actions
+This project aims to understand automated databricks notebook CICD using git actions.